tjvantoll/articles/kinvey-start/article.md

 Kinvey data connectors are known as _RapidData_, and they’re worth checking out if you have existing data in [SharePoint](https://devcenter.kinvey.com/nativescript/guides/rapid-data#ConnectorforSharePoint), [SQL Server](https://devcenter.kinvey.com/nativescript/guides/rapid-data#ConnectorforMicrosoftSQLServer), [Salesforce](https://devcenter.kinvey.com/nativescript/guides/rapid-data#ConnectorforSalesforce), [SAP](https://devcenter.kinvey.com/nativescript/guides/rapid-data#ConnectorforSAP), or if you have [existing REST APIs](https://devcenter.kinvey.com/nativescript/guides/rapid-data#ConnectorforRESTAPIs).
 For the purposes of this article we’ll keep things simple, and use Kinvey’s built-in data for the new “Tasks” collection you just started.

 As one last step before we use this collection, let’s configure its permissions.
-Kinvey offers a robust set of role-based permissions that determine which users are able to access collections, and also, what actions they’re allowed to take on that data.
+Kinvey offers a robust set of role-based permissions that determine which users are able to access collections, and also what actions they’re allowed to take on that data.
 To enter this configuration for your new collection, find and click the gear icon in the Kinvey Console UI (see screenshot below).

 ![](permissions-1.png)